 Assistance Animal Pass

-The Assistance Animal Pass has been developed to help people with an ongoing disability (including age, mobility and psychiatric illness) who are unable to use public transport without an assistance animal.
+The Assistance Animal Pass has been developed to help people with an ongoing disability who are unable to use public transport without a trained assistance animal.

-The pass is issued to people who can demonstrate that their assistance animal alleviates the effects of their disability.
+The pass is issued to people who can demonstrate that their assistance animal is trained and alleviates the effects of their disability.

 Download an application form via the link below and follow the step-by-step instructions: